anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 The same thing is happening with drivetrains and components.
 Shimano, SRAM, and Campagnolo are still the familiar names, but brands like Sensah, L-TWOO, Wheeltop, and Magene are now part of the conversation.
 They are not coming from nowhere.
 Many of these companies have roots in the same manufacturing ecosystem that has supported the major brands for years.

 I am more willing than most people to buy parts that require some research and mechanical sympathy.
-Moving from a 1990s steel road bike, modernized with 2010-era components, to a mostly Chinese parts build made sense for me.
+Moving from a 1990s steel road bike, modernized with 2010-era components, to a mostly Chinese parts build seems like a reasonable arc.
 I knew the tradeoffs: limited support, unclear long-term reliability, and some chance of paying to beta-test someone else’s product.
 But I also like tinkering, and I wanted to see what these parts are actually like to live with.
 This build is my documentation of affordable Chinese bike components sourced mainly through AliExpress.

 # Part List